-Usually, the Graeae were thought to be incredibly wise beings and, as is the thing in Greek mythology, the more blind one was the better worldly insight they had.
+Usually, the Graeae were thought to be incredibly wise beings, and, as is the thing in Greek mythology, the more blind one was the better worldly insight they had.
 They were the ones to reveal to Perseus where Medusa’s lair was after he had stolen their eye.

-What were the Fates Goddesses of?
+What Were the Fates Goddesses Of?

 The three Fates of ancient Greece were the goddesses of destiny and of human life.
 They also were the ones who managed a person’s lot in life.
-We can thank the Fates for all of the good, the bad, and the ugly.

 Their influence over the wellness of one’s life is reflected in Nonnus’ epic poem, Dionysiaca.
 There, Nonnus of Panopolis has some sublime quotes referencing “all the bitter things” that the Moirai spin into a life’s thread.
 He also goes on to drive the power of the Fates home: